 In this course students will develop an application with database and webpage using the skills acquired in previous concentration courses.
 Create a graphic interface (GUI), write the code and design the required database, as well as perform the required standardization tests.
 The student will also prepare performance and productivity reports of the application and its packaging.
-(Pre-requisites: INTE 2570L, INTE 3510L, PROG 1140L, PROG 3375L or INTE 2570L, INTE 3510L, PROG 1140L, PROG 3375L)
+(Pre-requisites: INTE 2570L, INTE 3510L, PROG 1140L, PROG 3365L, PROG 3375L or INTE 2570L, INTE 3510L, PROG 1140L, PROG 3375L)

-ITNA 1000: Implementation and Managing a Network: 3 credits
+ITNA 1050L: Cloud Network Fundamentals and Laboratory: 3 credits